 When correctly reared and instructed, the Cane Corso can be a devoted and loving household pet.
 It forges robust ties with its household unit and is especially faithful to its main caregiver.

-Nevertheless, this lineage necessitates:
+Nevertheless, this lineage necessitates the following:

 Steady direction